daattali/beautiful-jekyll/_drafts/book suggestions.md

             - [ ] * * Ellmann's *Ducks, Newburyport* (2019).
 - [ ] paradox of choice Barry schwartz
 - [ ] How many people can the earth support?
+Joel Cohen
  1. Fool's Assassin & sequels by Robin Hobb (2014-2017)

 2. A Wise Man's Fear by Patrick Rothfuss (2011)